cosmos/sdk-tutorials/academy/ibc/token-transfer.md

 }
 ```

-There you see `SendTransfer`, which implements the application logic after [cheking if the sender is a source or sink chain](https://github.com/cosmos/ibc-go/blob/main/modules/apps/transfer/types/coin.go):
+There you see `SendTransfer`, which implements the application logic after [checking if the sender is a source or sink chain](https://github.com/cosmos/ibc-go/blob/main/modules/apps/transfer/types/coin.go):

 ```go
 func (k Keeper) SendTransfer(